IntegerPartition/MPI_implementation/README.md

 For instance, when $p(20)=627$ and $24$ threads are used, each process generates $26$ partitions, while the last process generates only $3$ additional partitions, resulting in a nearly uniform distribution of work.
 The idea is to generate the partitions $P(n)$ within a given range, from rank $A$ to rank $B$.
 This is done by applying an unranking function to obtain the initial partition corresponding to rank $A$.
-Starting from this partition, we then generate the subsequent partitions in $P(n)$ until $B−A+1$ partitions are produced, ensuring that each thread generates exactly $per_{pr}$ partitions.
+Starting from this partition, we then generate the subsequent partitions in $P(n)$ until $B−A+1$ partitions are produced, ensuring that each process generates exactly $per_{pr}$ partitions.

 Below is implementation of a subset generation:

-unsigned long long int RevfromAtoB(unsigned long long int A, unsigned long long int B, int n) {
+unsigned long long int PartitionSubsetAtoB(unsigned long long int A, unsigned long long int B, int n) {
 	int a_local[MaxN];
 	unsigned long long int br = 0;